Tahskajuha/cryptScribe/README.md

 - **Database Normalization:**
   The backend uses a relational database normalized up to **BCNF (Boyce-Codd Normal Form)** while still making sure that queries are optimized to require at most one join, thus keeping access overhead minimal.

-- **Markdown Rendering:**
+- **Extended Markdown with Real-Time Inline Rendering:**
-  Uses **markdown-it** in the frontend to render markdown-style writing as HTML in real-time.
-Entries do not touch the network in decrypted state.
+  Uses **TipTap** in the GUI and **Markdown-it** in the CLI, both supporting a shared, markdown-based syntax to render markdown-style writing as HTML in real-time.
+Entries do not touch the network in decrypted form.

 - **Electron Frontend for Smooth Local UX:**
   The frontend runs on Electron, ensuring a responsive local experience even when connecting over privacy-preserving networks like Tor.